RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

       - Wights telephoned 2 days before settlement to advise that they would not be able to settle.
       - Neither party attempted settlement.
       - Forans terminated the contract 2 days after settlement date.
-      - The breach was then anticipatory because it amounted to a refusal by the vendors to perform an essential term of the contract before the time for performance had arrived.’
+      - The breach was then anticipatory because it amounted to a refusal by the vendors to perform an essential term of the contract before the time for performance had arrived.'
     - IMPLIED ANTICIPATORY BREACH
-      - Where the defaulting party’s conduct or other circumstances make it clear to the innocent party that the defaulting party will not perform an essential obligation when it is due.
+      - Where the defaulting party's conduct or other circumstances make it clear to the innocent party that the defaulting party will not perform an essential obligation when it is due.
       - Also known as factual inability or factual impossibility.
       - Universal Cargo Carriers Corp v Citati [1957] 2 QB 401
-        - Universal agree to transport Citati’s cargo from Basrah to Buenos Aires.
+        - Universal agree to transport Citati's cargo from Basrah to Buenos Aires.
-        - Citati did not have cargo available for loading 3 days before Universal’s ship was due to depart.
+        - Citati did not have cargo available for loading 3 days before Universal's ship was due to depart.
         - Universal departed – argued that Citati had impliedly committed an anticipatory breach because cargo was not available with enough time to load.
-      - An anticipatory breach must be proved in fact and not in supposition.’
+      - An anticipatory breach must be proved in fact and not in supposition.'
-        - if Mr. Roskill can produce out of the award a finding, that on July 18 the charterer was unable to load a cargo within such a time as would not have frustrated the object of the venture, the owners would be entitled to succeed.’
+        - if Mr. Roskill can produce out of the award a finding, that on July 18 the charterer was unable to load a cargo within such a time as would not have frustrated the object of the venture, the owners would be entitled to succeed.'
     - IMPLIED ANTICIPATORY BREACH
       - Terminating because of an implied anticipatory breach is risky because the innocent party must prove the factual impossibility.
         - If the anticipatory breach is express, the innocent party may act on the express statement without more.
       - Hochster v De La Tour (1853) 2 E&B 678
     - SUMMARY
       - Shevill v Builders Licensing Board (1982) 146 CLR 620
-        - ‘[A valid contract] may be repudiated if one party renounces his liabilities under it – if he evinces an intention no longer to be bound by the contract ... or shows that he intends to fullfil the contract only in a manner substantially inconsistent with his obligations and not in any other way ... .
-In such a case the innocent party is entitled to accept the repudiation, thereby discharging himself from further performance, and sue for damages.’
+        - '[A valid contract] may be repudiated if one party renounces his liabilities under it – if he evinces an intention no longer to be bound by the contract ... or shows that he intends to fullfil the contract only in a manner substantially inconsistent with his obligations and not in any other way ... .
+In such a case the innocent party is entitled to accept the repudiation, thereby discharging himself from further performance, and sue for damages.'
       - Repudiation def
         - Repudiation of a contract occurs when one party to the contract demonstrates that it is unwilling or unable to fulfill its obligations under that contract.
       - Repudiation test